Week 5: Memory and Swap

 Unlike the stack, the heap doesn’t have a fixed size limit (other than available system memory).

-You’ll probably never use the syscalls, and use the glibc implementation called malloc
+You’ll probably never use the syscalls, and use the glibc implementation called malloc and free.

 Linux will first try to free up memory by flushing file-related caches (meaning it writes modified file data from RAM back to disk).